AVATOL/nematocyst/README.md

 	--search arg			: greedy|breadthbeam|bestbeam
 	--splits-path arg		: specify alternate path to splits folder --successor arg			: flipbit|stochastic
+	--verbose arg			: turn on verbose output if true

 Notes:
 * The first three arguments are required.
 They are the input directory, output directory and time bound.